MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway.md

 *Certificate requirements*
 - In versions 1706 or 1710, when managing traditional clients with on-premises identity using a client authentication certificate, this certificate is recommended but not required.
 - In version 1710, when managing Windows 10 clients joined to Azure AD, this certificate is required for management points.
 - Starting in version 1802, this certificate is required in all scenarios.
+Only management points that you enable for CMG must be HTTPS.
+This change in behavior provides better support for Azure AD token-based authentication.

 Provision this certificate outside of the context of Configuration Manager.
 For example, use Active Directory Certificate Services and group policy to issue a web server certificate.
 For more information, see [PKI certificate requirements](/sccm/core/plan-design/network/pki-certificate-requirements) and [Deploy the web server certificate for site systems that run IIS](/sccm/core/plan-design/network/example-deployment-of-pki-certificates#BKMK_webserver2008_cm2012).